gorhill/httpswitchboard/README.md

 Your choice.

-HTTP Switchboard is the fruit of a personal project, there no company of any kind involved, therefore no agenda other than giving users the tools to be in complete control of their browser.
-I appreciate the thought, but I do not want donation, now or in the future.
-If you **really** want to give something in return, then my wish would be that you direct your donation to an organisation genuinely dedicated to defend basic principles of democracy.
-Examples: [Freedom of the Press Foundation](https://pressfreedomfoundation.org/), [EFF](https://www.eff.org/), or whatever fits the profile.

 This is pre-version 1.0, more work is intended.

 You are very welcomed to contribute your views on open issues and suggestions, various arguments for/against help me in deciding what is needed to improve the extension.